fzl-22/next-word-prediction-lstm/README.md

 # Next Word Prediction using LSTM (Shakespeare's Hamlet Dataset)

-This project implements a next-word prediction model using Long Short-Term Memory (LSTM) networks, trained on the text from Shakespeare's Hamlet.
+This project implements a next-word prediction model using Long Short-Term Memory (LSTM) or Gated Recurrent Unit (GRU) networks, trained on the text from Shakespeare's Hamlet.
 The model is capable of generating the next probable word given a sequence of input words.

 ## Project Setup